cr4z/bmo/README.md

 #### (Bare Metal on Obsidian)

-A minimal, custom Vite template that allows you to write a TS, CSS, and HTML project that will bundle to a single HTML file application viewable on Obsidian (mobile and desktop) with the [HTML reader plugin](https://community.obsidian.md/plugins/obsidian-html-plugin).
+A minimal boilerplate for writing TS/CSS/HTML applications of any size, then bundling to a **single** HTML file viewable within Obsidian on mobile and desktop (using the [HTML reader plugin](https://community.obsidian.md/plugins/obsidian-html-plugin)).

 ## Usage